kimgrytoyr/wordpress-docker/README.md

 - PHP code linting and formatting adhering to the WordPress Coding Standard.
 - Pre-installed node so that you can use [npx @wordpress/...](https://developer.wordpress.org/block-editor/packages/#using-the-packages-via-npm)
 - Xdebug automatically configured and ready to use.
 See below for Xdebug instructions.
+- [WP-CLI](https://wp-cli.org/) is pre-installed so that you can manage the WordPress site from the command line.

 ## Usage
 1. Open Visual Studio Code.